top of page

 UNCHECKED POWER

 Throughout the 1950s, the Central Intelligence Agency acted as this country’s de facto foreign policy, covert action and paramilitary agency.
 Unlike the CIA of today, it enjoyed near complete autonomy to carry out any particular activities which its leadership thought aided U.S. interests around the globe.
 Its actions were a reflection of the world views of the men who presided over it, none more than those of Allen Dulles, the agency’s director from 1953 through late 1961.
 The paternalistic Dulles was the very image of American eastern patrician elites.
-With his brother John Foster Dulles ensconced as Secretary of State for much of this period, American foreign policy and covert intelligence activities were carried out through the prism of their notions of what was best for the U.S. They were aided in this by men, often of similar background, for whom the CIA at this point was less a Federal agency than a gentlemen’s club whose chessboard was the world - James Angleton, Cord Meyer, Richard Bissell, William Colby, Dick Helms, Frank Wisner and Tom Karamessines were only a few.
+With his brother John Foster Dulles ensconced as Secretary of State for much of this period, American foreign policy and covert intelligence activities were carried out through the prism of their notions of what was best for the U.S. They were aided in this by men, often of similar backgrounds, for whom the CIA at this point was less a Federal agency than a gentlemen’s club whose chessboard was the world - James Angleton, Cord Meyer, Richard Bissell, William Colby, Dick Helms, Frank Wisner and Tom Karamessines were only a few.
 They were able to play their games because a largely compliant Executive and congress offered little in the way of meaningful direction or oversight, and a servile media provided only minimal public accountability.

 For more than a decade, Dulles and this clique ruled the CIA.